-Other charts use lines or bars to show findings, while a scatter diagram uses only dots.
-This is why this graph looks a bit different.
-However, this chart is just as easy to understand as line and bar charts.
+Other charts use lines or bars to show data, while a scatter diagram uses dots.
+This may be confusing, but it is often easier to understand than lines and bars.

-I hope, after reading this blog post, you will not face any problems in understanding the scatter diagram.
+In this blog post, I will explain the scatter diagram.

-You are analyzing the pattern of accidents on a highway.
-You select the two variables: motor speed and number of accidents, and draw the diagram.
+You are analyzing accident patterns on a highway.
+You select the two variables, motor speed and the number of accidents, and draw the diagram.

-Once the diagram is completed, you notice that as the speed of vehicle increases, the number of accidents also goes up.
-This shows that there is a relationship between the speed of vehicles and accidents happening on the highway.
+Once the diagram is complete, you notice that as the speed of vehicles increases, the number of accidents goes up.
+This shows the relationship between the two.

-Usually the independent variable is plotted along the horizontal axis (x-axis) and the dependent variable is plotted on the vertical axis (y-axis).
-The independent variable is also known as the control parameter because it influences the behavior of the dependent variable.
+In most cases, the independent variable is plotted along the horizontal axis (x-axis) and the dependent variable is plotted on the vertical axis (y-axis).
+The independent variable is the control parameter because it influences the behavior of the dependent variable.

-Please note that the scatter diagram is different than the Ishikawa or fishbone diagram.
-With the Ishikawa diagram you see the effect of a cause, and in the scatter diagram you analyze the relationship between the two variables.
+Please note that these two diagrams are different.
+The fishbone diagram shows you the effect of a cause, but it does not show the relationship between these two.
+The scatter diagram helps you analyze the relationship between the two variables.

-According to the type of correlation, scatter diagrams can be divided into following categories:
+According to the correlation, you can divide scatter diagrams into the following categories:

 - Scatter Diagram with No Correlation